 What are some of the challenges ahead for VSaaS in India?

 Few challenges are to understand the value proposition for end customers as well as service provider partners who will be the primary means of going to market.
 Ensuring that partners and system integrators also see value in working on VSaaS applications is also another challenge.
 From a cost perspective, the high costs of bandwidth still exist.
 We expect this to come down in the future leading to more service providers offering affordable systems.

-What all promises does EMC VSaaS bring up in terms of cost savings, ease of management, etc?
+What all promises do EMC VSaaS bring up in terms of cost savings, ease of management, etc?

-EMC is helping to redefine video surveillance technology by delivering a high performance, low cost all-in-one IP solution targeting small businesses and distributed enterprises.
+EMC is helping to redefine video surveillance technology by delivering high performance, low-cost all-in-one IP solutions targeting small businesses and distributed enterprises.
 The product not only delivers on the promise of an easy to install and use security appliance but also adds business productivity tools such as loss prevention, compliance and a planning tool that businesses can use to increase revenue, improve operations and enhance profitability.
-EMC's Open Video Surveillance-as-a-Service supports multi camera views at the edge locations and multiple remote locations can be managed from a central location.
+EMC's Open Video Surveillance-as-a-Service supports multi-camera views at the edge locations and multiple remote locations can be managed from a central location.
 The cameras can be managed locally or remotely.
-Besides, the remote locations can display the surveillance setup on a TV without the use of a computer saving costs.
+Besides, the remote locations can display the surveillance set up on a TV without the use of a computer saving costs.
 For example, a Pizza outlet could have 4 cameras connected to the system and video displayed on a TV at the outlet.
 The same cameras can be managed and monitored from a remote central location.